How Controlled Burns Work

 Ann Johansson/Getty Images

-Southern California is always in the news for devastating wildfires torching whole neighborhoods to the ground, so surely the state could benefit from controlled burning, right?
+Southern California is regularly in the news for devastating wildfires torching whole neighborhoods to the ground, so surely the state could benefit from controlled burning, right?
 That's what fire managers thought for a long time.
-In their efforts to control the annual blazes, they frequently set fire to the chaparral, a dense, thorny, shrubby tangle of vegetation that covers the canyon-sides.
+In their efforts to control the annual blazes, they frequently set fire to the chaparral, a dense, thorny, shrubby tangle of vegetation that covers the canyon sides.

 All that burning did absolutely nothing to lessen wildfires or mitigate the damage they caused.
 Now researchers are beginning to understand why that is.
 Controlled burns help reduce the prevalence and impact of wildfires in certain kinds of forests where, if left to themselves, the woodlands will ignite every 10 to 15 years.